 Don Schnuck's Fishing Report

-For anyone out there that would like to give the fishing a try give myself or Don a call, text, email, or message us on Facebook.
-Dons number is 270-559-1366, and email address is firstname.lastname@example.org.
-My number (Chris) is 270-331-3519, and email address is Chrishicks2418@gmail.com.
-We would love to get to meet you, spend some time on the water, and hopefully send you home with some fish.
-You never know till you go, and the only guarantee is there is no guarantee!
-Thanks and God Bless!
+For anyone out there who would like to give the fishing a try give me a call, text, or email.
+Chris Hicks 270-331-3519 and email@example.com.
+Don can be reached at 270-559-1366.
+We would like to get to meet you, spend some time on the water, and hopefully send you home with some fish for the skillet.

 Don Schnuck's Bio